 From Penn Creek Hut to the Main Range: 3 hours.
 An old culler route that does not make the list of 200 best-marked trails; BN fun downwards.
-Not a maintained track.–
+Not a maintained track.

 Up: The forks of Penn Creek are 10 minutes upstream from the hut, and the spur between is easily mounted.
 After several minutes on terraces the trail starts climbing.
 The spur is sometimes ill-defined, and even in the up direction the intermittent markers may be mislaid in the windfall areas.
 A sharp change of direction 90 minutes up signals that the bush-edge is half an hour distant.
 From the bush-edge there is a belt of untracked scrub, though threading through is not difficult.
 The scrub thins and a steep tussock spur leads to the Main Range.
-Reward yourself!

 Once in the better bush clear of the windthrow, roughly 45 minutes should bring the stream forks.
 The penultimate section of track is over terraces.
 The hut is 10 minutes down from the forks.
 If the stream is high, the Table Top trail on the W may be picked up, a good 20 metres height above the stream.

-Up: Time – 2½ hours.
+Up: Time – 2 hours.
 One minute above Penn Creek Hut are some extensive camping flats, and another minute brings the track to the stream-edge.
 Don't cross the stream.
 The track to Table Top climbs 20 metres R to a higher terrace and proceeds upstream.
-In 20 minutes a side-stream is crossed and the spur to Table Top now climbs with resolve.
+In 20 minutes a major side-stream is crossed and the spur to Table Top now climbs with resolve.

 Waitewaewae Hut vicinity

-«» The wet-weather sidle track, the alternate track from the hut to the Arapito, follows the terrace-edge down-valley for a few minutes, then strikes up a small spur.
+- The wet-weather sidle track, the alternative track from the hut to the Arapito, follows the terrace-edge down-valley for a few minutes, then strikes up a small spur.
 The climb continues quite high, to (almost) pass above the heads of the slip country, before turning S across several small streamlets to descend and cross the Arapito just below its major forks.
-A good 30 minutes from the hut.

-«» The ¿deep ford crosses the Otaki 50 metres down from the Waitatapia to the beach opposite.
-From the beach a track then climbs to the road, opposite the old Post Office (japonica bush) site, 100 metres down valley from the pioneer cairn.
-The rough start of this track from the head of the beach, is by the last rock of the rockface on the TL of the river.
+At the Forks proper, the Ōtaki River can be forded at two places.
+A deep ford 50 metres down from the Waitatapia leads to a beach from where a track climbs to the road 70 metres down-valley from the pioneer cairn.
+The rough start of this track is by the last rock of the rockface on the TL of the river.